kundajelab/atac_dnase_pipelines/bds/chipseq/README.md

 	SEQ_DIR                 : Dir. for sequence files (for hg19, dir where chr*.fa exist).
 	CHROM_SIZES             : Path for chrom.sizes file for your sequence files.

+	GENOMESIZE              : Genome size; hs for human, mm for mouse (default: hs).
+	NTHREADS_MACS2          : Number of threads for MACS2 (default: 2).

+	INPUT_TYPE              : Input file type: two options (fastq: including mapping of fastqs, tagalign: starting from tagaligns)

+	# If inputs are fastqs
 	INPUT_FASTQ_REP1        : Path for input fastq for replicate 1 (single ended).
 	INPUT_FASTQ_REP2        : Path for input fastq for replicate 2 (single ended).